ahmedssabir/Belief-Revision-Score/model/Negative_Evidence-model/Negtive_Evidence_demo/README.md

 two long horn bulls standing next to each other
 ````

-To use this approach, first, we need to extract the negtive inforamtion from viusal cotnext.
-We will use Glove to extract objects ``from the visual classifier``  actually detected with high confidence to query and retrieve close concepts, which are used as negative evidence.
+To use this approach, first, we need to extract the negative information from the visual context.
+We will use GloVe to extract objects with high confidence ``from the visual classifier`` .
+Then we use the detected objects as query to a pre-trained 840B GloVe and retrieve the close concepts, and then, we employ the objects are not detected/present in the image as negative evidence.

 To extract visual information we run the visual classifier
 ```